 16. Sweet Alyssum

-Also called “Million Bells“, this beautiful cousin of petunia is more suitable for hanging baskets than petunias and more durable to changing weather conditions and diseases.
-It can grow up to 8 inches tall.
-The plant produces blooms all summer long and in fall in moderate climates until the first frost.
-Whereas in tropics, it blooms in winter and spring.
+Also called Million Bells, this beautiful cousin of petunia is more suitable for hanging baskets and is resistant to changing weather conditions and diseases.
+The plant produces blooms all summer long.

-Popularly known as cape daisy, Osteospermum is a colorful drought-tolerant plant.
+Popularly known as Cape Daisy, Osteospermum is a colorful drought-tolerant plant.
 It features pink, lavender, white, and yellow flowers, best for growing in hanging baskets.
 Osteospermums are winter-loving plants and prefer bright light for blooming.